Buying a used car checklist

 If you’re purchasing your used car from a dealership, they’ll be legally obliged to guarantee that the vehicle is debt-free.
 However, if you’re purchasing the vehicle through a private sale, you might like to check the national Personal Property Securities Register (PPSR) to ensure that the car is not stolen and there is no money owing on the vehicle from a previous car loan.
 You’ll need to have the vehicle identification number (VIN) handy, and it’ll just cost you a few dollars - which makes it worth it for the peace of mind alone!

 When you’re comparing used car options, it’s a good idea to look at each car’s fuel consumption and emissions rating.
 If having an environmentally friendly vehicle is important to you, you might like to consider getting a hybrid or electric vehicle.
 Check out the Green Vehicle Guide, an Australian Government initiative, for more information on choosing a greener vehicle (which can also help you save money on fuel).
+Don't know where to start?
+Check out our ranking of the Australia's 10 Best Hybrid Vehicles.

 Don’t rush into any purchase